 Roasting is a failsafe cooking method for tender, juicy meat that requires very little effort on your part.
-Beyond the little prep that is needed, all that you have to do is relax and smell the amazing aromas that start to fill your house as the roast is cooking.
+Beyond a little prep, all that you have to do is relax and smell the amazing aromas that start to fill your house as the roast is cooking.

 I have so many cherished memories of large family dinners where the roast is the centerpiece of the meal, whether it be a turkey on Thanksgiving, ham at Christmas or Easter, or a whole chicken for a weeknight meal.
-An amazing roast is something special and meant to be shared with family and friends and create long-lasting memories for everyone.
+An amazing roast is something special to share with family and friends and create long-lasting memories for everyone.

 This post is part of our Basic Cooking Skills series.
 Each week we will be doing a deep-dive into one basic cooking skill and a brand new recipe to accompany it to practice that newfound skill.
 Check back throughout the series for updates and new posts.